Prathamisok/Prediction-of-battery-life-of-lithium-ion-cell/README.md

  Given various measurements of a Li-ion battery during a limited amount of charging cycles,predict how many cycles has a battery cell lived through and how many cycles will it last before it breaks.

 ## Motivation for the Project ##
+In the ﬁeld of Li-ion batteries, life prediction is an essential step before ﬁnal commercialization for various applications, including electric transportation.
+Lifetimes of 10 and 15 years are expected for electric vehicles (EVs) and hybrid electric vehicles, respectively.
+In terms of cycle life, a lifetime up to 3000 deep cycles at room temperature can be requested for high energy applications (typical for EVs).

+Interfacial-ﬁlm formation, structural degradations, positive-electrode-material dissolution, and loss of contact between the electrode and the current collector and within the electrode itself are among the most well-known aging sources of Li-ion batteries.

+Although these aging sources have been known for a long time, effective tools for an accurate life prediction of Li-ion batteries have not been completely achieved yet due to the complexity of the problem: An accurate experimental diagnostics of aging phenomena and their proper mathematical description for life-prediction models are still challenging issues.

 ## Dataset Used ##
   The dataset used is [*Randomized Battery Usage Data Set*](https://ti.arc.nasa.gov/tech/dash/groups/pcoe/prognostic-data-repository/publications/#batteryrnddischarge) published by the NASA .
 A comprehsive dataset consisting data of commercial 28 lithium ion cells cycled under different types of conditions with widely varying cycleslives of 250-900 cycles was generated.